Current employer: Bournemouth Oceanarium

 How did studying at Plymouth help you?

-I would definitely recommend studying at Plymouth University.
+I would definitely recommend studying at the University of Plymouth.
 The University is great, the lecturers are always helpful, and there is always a lot to see and do in and around Plymouth.
 I had a great four years.

 Inspired by this story?